 Metropolitan Plan Direction District Plan Priority CSP Direction 5.
-A city of great places 6.
-A well connected city 7.
+A city of great places6.
+A well connected city7.
 Jobs and skills for the city 6.
 Creating and renewing great places and local centres, and respecting the District's heritage 7.
 Establishing the land use and transport structure to deliver a liveable, productive and sustainable Western Parkland City 8.
 Leveraging industry opportunities from the Western Sydney Airport and Badgerys Creek Aerotropolis Generating opportunity Leading through collaboration

-Actio Action 2021/22- 24/25 2025/26- 28/29 2029/ 30+ 13.1 Ensure through the Western Sydney Planning Partnership that future planning in the Aerotropolis supports the airport's economic potential and reduces conflicting uses that could inhibit future growth and the curfew free status of the airport (short term) \checkmark 13.2 Ensure through the Western Sydney Planning Partnership that future planning in the Aerotropolis supports the airport's economic potential and reduces conflicting uses that could inhibit future growth and the curfew free status of the airport (short term) \checkmark
+Actio on 2019/20- 2020/21 2021/22- 2028/29 2029/30+ 13.1 Ensure through the Western Sydney Planning Partnership that future planning in the Aerotropolis supports the airport's economic potential and reduces conflicting uses that could inhibit future growth and the curfew free status of the airport. (short term) \checkmark 13.2 Work collaboratively with the Western Sydney Planning Partnership to implement the Western Sydney City Deal and ensure the best planning outcomes for the Aerotropolis. (short to medium term) \checkmark \checkmark